Trump administration HHS gender dysphoria report

 Treatment for Pediatric Gender Dysphoria: Review of Evidence and Best Practices is a report published on May 1, 2025, by the United States Department of Health and Human Services (HHS).
 It was produced at the direction of President Donald Trump's Executive Order 14187 which explicitly called for limiting access to gender-affirming care for young people.
 The report was characterized by the American Academy of Pediatrics as "misrepresent[ing] the current medical consensus".

-The authors of the report were not disclosed until November 19, 2025, which was characterized in a statement by the American Psychological Association as "...undermin[ing] scientific rigor and contradict[ing] standards for evidence-based policymaking".
-When they were revealed, they consisted of what Meredithe McNamara of Yale School of Medicine called "a cottage industry that solely exists to dismantle health care for a vulnerable group of people".
+The names of the authors of the report were not disclosed until November 19, 2025; the American Psychological Association characterized this conduct as "...undermin[ing] scientific rigor and contradict[ing] standards for evidence-based policymaking".
+When the authors were revealed, many were found to be prominent anti-transgender activists who had previously testified in favor of anti-transgender legislation, are affiliated with various anti-LGBT and religious groups and consisted of what Meredithe McNamara of Yale School of Medicine called "a cottage industry that solely exists to dismantle health care for a vulnerable group of people".

-The report promotes gender exploratory therapy, a form of conversion therapy intended to delay or prevent transition.
-Advocates as well as medical and psychological experts have said the report contains misinformation about transgender health care.
+The report promotes gender exploratory therapy, a form of conversion therapy intended to delay or prevent gender transition.
+Advocates as well as medical and psychological experts have said that the report contains misinformation about transgender health care.

-According to the HHS, a post-publication review process would start in "the coming days", but they did not say what this review process would be.

-The report drew immediate criticism from LGBTQ advocacy groups and medical professionals, with the American Psychiatric Association saying that "its underlying methodology lacks suﬃcient transparency and clarity for its findings to be taken at face value".
+The report drew immediate criticism from LGBTQ advocacy groups and medical professionals, with the American Psychiatric Association saying that "its underlying methodology lacks sufficient transparency and clarity for its findings to be taken at face value".